 A few years out of college I had my mind made up that I would buy an SUV.
 Not that I needed an SUV, as I had smooth-paved roads where I lived, plus I didn’t need any hauling capacity.
 I just thought SUVs were cool.
 Let’s explore a little about why small cars are better than big ones.

 Back in the mid-90s, gas was pretty cheap, cheaper than today even.
 If I remember right, a gallon of regular was just under $1.50.
 Climate change was just starting to become a headline, but it wasn’t front-page.
 So what’s a young, single professional male to do, but to make a financially-destructive decision and finance a brand new Jeep Cherokee or Ford F-150?

 The fanciest car I’ve owned since getting my license is a Subaru Outback.
 And that’s the car my wife drives.
 I’ve owned compact cars and kept them for at least 10 years.

 My current ride is a Honda Fit subcompact that gets over 35 miles per gallon in city driving and can haul a washing machine without a problem.
 The insurance, fuel, and repair costs are quite low.
-The savings from avoiding fancy, costly vehicles goes towards purchasing new rental properties and paying down the mortgage.
+The savings from avoiding fancy, costly vehicles goes towards purchasing new rental properties and paying off the mortgage.

 Driving around anymore you get the sense we’ve been invaded by a legion of pick up trucks that have no future in hauling any cargo other than groceries or widescreen TVs.
 I have to wonder what goes into the decision making process of our fellow consumers.
 Having made my share of bone-headed purchases over the years, I have a few thoughts:

 Why Average Joe Buys a Truck (or SUV)